awsdocs/aws-cloud9-user-guide/doc_source/create-environment-main.md

 1. Expand **Network settings \(advanced\)**\.

-1. AWS Cloud9 uses Amazon Virtual Private Cloud \(Amazon VPC\) to communicate with the newly created Amazon EC2 instance\.
+1. <a name="create-environment-vpc-step"></a>AWS Cloud9 uses Amazon Virtual Private Cloud \(Amazon VPC\) to communicate with the newly created Amazon EC2 instance\.
 Depending on how Amazon VPC is set up, do one of the following\.
 ****
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/cloud9/latest/user-guide/create-environment-main.html)
 ****